-Outcome: One non-admitted patient service event should be counted for the month and classified to 10.15 Renal Dialysis - haemodialysis - home delivered.
+Outcome: one non-admitted patient service event should be counted for the month and classified to 10.15 Renal Dialysis - haemodialysis - home delivered.

 A patient performs TPN every day in their own home.
-In October (a 31 day month), the patient is admitted to hospital for five days and during their admission TPN is performed by the patient in the hospital.
+In October, the patient is admitted to hospital for five days and during their admission TPN is performed by the patient in the hospital.

-Outcome: One non-admitted patient service event should be counted for this month and classified to 10.17 Total parenteral nutrition - home delivered.
+Outcome: one non-admitted patient service event should be counted for this month and classified to 10.17 Total parenteral nutrition - home delivered.

 A patient performs peritoneal dialysis in their own home on a daily basis.
-There were no disruptions or changes to this routine in August (a 31 day month).
+There were no disruptions or changes to this routine in August.

-Outcome: One non-admitted patient service event should be counted for the month and classified to 10.16 Renal dialysis - peritoneal dialysis - home delivered.
+Outcome: one non-admitted patient service event should be counted for the month and classified to 10.16 Renal dialysis - peritoneal dialysis - home delivered.

 A patient performs HEN every day in their own home.
-On January 25th the patient is admitted to hospital for a same-day procedure.
+On 25 January, the patient is admitted to hospital for a same-day procedure.
 The patient is discharged the same day and HEN is performed by the patient in their own home later the same day.

-Outcome: One non-admitted patient service event should be counted for this month and classified to 10.18 Enteral nutrition - home delivered.
+Outcome: one non-admitted patient service event should be counted for this month and classified to 10.18 Enteral nutrition - home delivered.

-A patient undergoes ventilation via tracheostomy in their own home on a daily basis in the month of February (not a leap year).
+A patient undergoes ventilation via tracheostomy in their own home on a daily basis during the month of February.
 There were no disruptions or changes to this routine for the month.

-Outcome: One non-admitted patient service events should be counted for the month and classified to 10.19 Ventilation - home delivered.
+Outcome: one non-admitted patient service event should be counted for the month and classified to 10.19 Ventilation - home delivered.